Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Conclusion

+It should be noted that seller risk aversion is not the only mechanism that can rationalize low observed reserve prices.
+Alternative explanations include endogenous entry (\cite{levin1994equilibrium}), affiliated types (\cite{levin1996optimal}), and risk-averse bidders with interdependent values (\cite{hu2019low}).
+We do not attempt to distinguish between these possibilities.
+To our knowledge, no existing empirical work has done so, making this an interesting direction for future studies.

-Since bidders' behavior in a second-price auction is strategically equivalent to that of an ascending auction under IPV, our estimation strategy in this paper applies to second-price auctions.
-We believe our approach to model and estimate the seller's risk aversion can be applied to other types of auctions as well.
-Beyond the auction format, other interesting aspects of our paper could be explored further.
-Firstly, we consider the traditional IPV paradigm.
+Since bidders' behavior in a second-price auction is strategically equivalent to that of an ascending auction under IPV, the estimation strategy in this paper applies to second-price auctions.
+Our general approach to model and estimate the seller’s risk aversion through the revenue maximization condition can be applied to other auction settings.
+Beyond considering an alternative auction format, the IPV assumption may be relaxed.
 Various extensions from this framework have been proposed in the empirical auction literature, such as unobserved heterogeneity (\cite{krasnokutskaya2011identification}, \cite{hu2013identification}, and \cite{luo2023identification}), endogenous entry (\cite{marmer2013model}, \cite{gentry2014identification}, \cite{chen2025identification}), and interdependent values (\cite{gimenes2020nonparametric}).
 Even within the narrower domain of AQR applications, which have thus far been applied to ascending and first-price auctions, some practical aspects will benefit from further studies.
-For instance, while convergence rates for AQR estimators and their corresponding optimal bandwidths are relatively straightforwardly to derive, neither our paper nor GG22 provide practical guidance on bandwidth selection, and both rely on resampling methods for inference without formal justification.
+For instance, while convergence rates for AQR estimators and their corresponding optimal bandwidths have been derived, neither our paper nor GG22 provide practical guidance on bandwidth selection, and both rely on resampling methods for inference without formal justification.
 Despite encouraging finite-sample performance in Monte Carlo experiments and stable estimates with real data across bandwidth choices, further studies on these aspects will be useful for applied research.